Constance N. Johnson

-Constance Nevlin Johnson (born May 11, 1952) is an American politician from the U.S. state of Oklahoma.
-She served in the Oklahoma Senate, representing District 48, which encompasses portions of northeastern and northwestern Oklahoma County until 2014.
-She was first elected to the state senate in a special election in September 2005.
+Constance Nevlin Johnson (born May 11, 1952) is an American politician who served in the Oklahoma Senate representing the 48th district from 2005 to 2014.
+She was the first African American woman nominated for a major statewide office in Oklahoma and the first woman United States Senate nominee from Oklahoma.

-Johnson became the first African American woman nominated for a major statewide office in Oklahoma and the first woman US Senate nominee from Oklahoma of any party when she won the Democratic primary run-off of the 2014 U.S. Senate election.
-She ran for Governor of Oklahoma in 2018 and 2022, losing in the Democratic primary both times.
+Johnson was first elected to the state senate representing northeastern and northwestern Oklahoma County in a special election in September 2005 and she served in office until she retired to run for the United States Senate in 2014, losing the general election to James Lankford.
+She ran for Governor of Oklahoma in 2018, 2022 and 2026, losing in the Democratic primary each time.
+In 2024, she campaigned for her former state senate seat, but lost the Democratic primary to Nikki Nice.

-Johnson is a member of the Democratic Socialists of America.

 Early life and education

 Born in Holdenville, Oklahoma, in 1952, she graduated from Frederick A. Douglass High School in Oklahoma City and earned a bachelor's degree in French from the University of Pennsylvania, where she also completed coursework for a Masters of Science in Education.
 After college she worked for the Oklahoma Community Action Director's Association, the Comprehensive Employment and Training Act (CETA) within the City of Oklahoma City, and as the personnel assistant within the General Administrator's office of the Oklahoma Corporation Commission.
 She graduated from Langston University's master's in Rehabilitation Counseling Program and holds a doctorate in political science from Larry Love University.